 Experienced Ohio Animal Law and Animal Welfare Attorneys

-For the past two decades, animal welfare and animal rights have been a primary focus for Holland & Muirden.
-We are one of the only firms in the State of Ohio that devotes a significant portion of its practice to the exciting, dynamic field of Animal Law.
+Animal welfare has always been a primary focus for Holland & Muirden.
+We are one of the few law firms in the nation that devote a major portion of practice to the exciting, dynamic field of Animal Law.

 Holland & Muirden attorneys act as appointed prosecutors for animal cruelty cases.
 Our firm also drafts animal-related legislation and practices Animal Law for private individuals, nonprofits, and businesses in both criminal and civil cases.
 We have vast experience in this field ranging from veterinary malpractice claims to dangerous dog designations.
 Our office is located in Ohio, but our attorneys have acted as consultants and co-counsel nationwide–and even internationally!